In-person therapy in Midtown Manhattan. Virtual therapy throughout New York and New Jersey.

 Often, food has become a way of coping.

-For some people, binge eating develops alongside chronic dieting and food restriction.
-For others, it becomes a way to manage overwhelming emotions, stress, or loneliness.
+For some people, binge eating develops after years of dieting, food rules, or trying to "be good."
+For others, it becomes a way to soften stress, anxiety, loneliness, or emotional overwhelm.
+For many, it's a combination of both.

-Whatever the reason, your relationship with food makes sense in the context of your experiences.
-And there is hope for it to be able to change.
+Whatever the reason, your relationship with food makes sense.
+And change is possible.

 How Therapy Can Help